Wendy Cope: Progression of style

-Wendy Cope’s style progression spans nearly fifty years with her intermittent poetry collections.
-While she has released over two dozen publications, her most well-known books are her adult poetry collections.
-Omitting limited and selected editions, Cope has five adult releases: Making Cocoa for Kingsley Amis (1986), Serious Concerns (1992), If I Don’t Know(2001), Family Values (2011), and her most recent, Anecdotal Evidence (2018).
+Wendy Cope's style progression spans nearly fifty years.
+While she has released more than two dozen publications, her most well-known works are her five intermittent poetry collections: Making Cocoa for Kingsley Amis (1986), Serious Concerns (1992), If I Don’t Know (2001), Family Values (2011), and Anecdotal Evidence (2018).
 The changes in her both her writing style and life can be tracked in these five collections.

-Cope acknowledges herself that her first two releases are quite different from the later ones.
-Reportedly, her happiness plays a major part in her writing, and her first two collections were written when she was fairly unhappy.
-In both collections, the poems vary in content, but are similar in structure.
-Generally, each poem features a lighthearted delightful tone packed with punchy jokes and a dry compressed wit.
-The punchline is often “centered on men from the point of view of the single heterosexual woman”.
-Paired with an unencumbered admiration for life and the simple things in it, Making Cocoa for Kingsley Amis and Serious Concerns drove Cope to instant popularity.
-Cope’s style and humor became so consistent that both fans and critics alike began to label the pieces written in this style as “Wendy Cope poems” - anthems for “several generations of frustrated and conflicted women”.
-Details like neat rhyme schemes, humorous observations, and unexpected politically-charged strikes at concepts like marriage or the patriarchy, all became admired aspects of Cope’s first two collections, and garnered her both fame and an audience who became hungry for more.
+Cope acknowledges that the first two are quite different from the latter three.
+She claims this is due to the major role played by her happiness in her writing, and that her first two collections were written when she was fairly unhappy.
+Both collections' poems vary in content, but are similar in structure.
+Generally, each poem features a lighthearted tone with punchline jokes and a dry, compressed wit.
+The punchline is often "centered on men from the point of view of the single heterosexual woman".
+Paired with an admiration for life and the mundane, the collections garnered Cope popularity.
+Cope's style and humour became so consistent that both fans and critics alike began to label pieces written in this style as "Wendy Cope poems" – anthems for "several generations of frustrated and conflicted women".
+This style was admired for neat rhyme schemes, humorous observations, and unexpected politically charged strikes at concepts like marriage or the patriarchy.